nguyentanphu/FlirtingApp/readme.md

 - Custom exceptions for each layers.
 - Unify exceptions errors message with ExceptionMiddleware
 - 2 DbContext: 1 for Application entities, 1 for IdentityDbContext.

+## In progress

+- Update tests for Application layer.